CiscoDevNet/monitoring-as-code/ECS/README.md

 #### CloudFormation Policy and Role

-In order to assign permissions, following the least-privilege principle, in `ECS/Common/cf-cluster-cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role in order for it to be able to create, delete, get and modify resources to deploy desired applications and their dependencies.
+to assign permissions, following the least-privilege principle, in `ECS/Common/cf-cluster-cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role for it to be able to create, delete, get and modify resources to deploy desired applications and their dependencies.

 Create a policy, manually in AWS Console (IAM > Policies > Create Policy) or using an AWS CLI (file `cloud-formation-policy-create.sh`).